mongodb/docs/source/includes/executionStages-omitted-field.rst

-Starting in MongoDB 5.1, this field is omitted if the :parameter:`internalQueryEnableSlotBasedExecutionEngine` parameter is ``true``.
+Starting in MongoDB 5.1, this field is omitted.